MithrilJS/mithril.js/docs/practices.md

 ## Usage of keys

 If you need to sort lists, or delete items from them, or splice them in any way, you should [use the `key` attribute](mithril.md#dealing-with-sorting-and-deleting-in-lists) to maintain referential integrity between the data and the DOM.

+Not using keys still works in some cases, but might trigger more expensive code paths within the redrawing algorithm.